DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization

 \section{Introduction}

-\IEEEPARstart{D}{rug} combination therapy has emerged as a critical strategy for enhancing therapeutic efficacy, particularly in the management of complex diseases such as hypertension\cite{ref1}, infectious diseases\cite{ref2}, and cancer.
-Compared to monotherapy, this approach offers distinct advantages by mitigating or overcoming drug resistance through synergistic mechanisms, thereby improving clinical outcomes and prolonging treatment responses.
-Beyond oncology, combinatorial regimens have gained significant attention for addressing multifactorial pathologies like amyotrophic lateral sclerosis (ALS)~\cite{ref3}, Huntington’s disease~\cite{ref4}, and myasthenia gravis (MG)~\cite{ref5}.
-These polypharmacological approaches leverage multi-targeted mechanisms to counteract disease heterogeneity while optimizing therapeutic indices through dose-adjusted synergies.
+Drug combination therapy is critical for enhancing therapeutic efficacy in complex diseases like hypertension\cite{wang2025elucidating}, infectious diseases\cite{li2025tailoring}, and cancer by overcoming resistance through synergistic mechanisms.
+Beyond oncology, it addresses multifactorial pathologies such as ALS~\cite{yang2024herbal}, Huntington's disease~\cite{tong2024huntington}, and MG~\cite{zaslow2024magnesium} via multi-target strategies.